-DISCLAIMER: The information in this Quarterly Report is not intended to provide advice.
-It has not been prepared taking into account any particular investor's or class of investor's investment objectives, financial situation or needs, and should not be used as the basis for making investment, financial or other decisions.
+Disclaimer: The information in this Quarterly Report is not intended to provide advice.
+It does not take into account the investment objectives, financial situation and particular needs of any person, and should not be used as the basis for making investment, financial or other decisions.
 To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.
-Platinum does not guarantee the repayment of capital, the payment of income or the performance of the Funds.
+Platinum does not guarantee the repayment of income, or the performance of the Company.